 • If you pick up mail once a month, a medium-large box is a good choice.

-Takeaway advice - often times a PO Box isn’t for you because you expect more mail and packages than the sizes listed, another alternative is a virtual mailbox.
-Read to the bottom to see how a virtual mailbox can solve your overflow and travel problems you’ll get with a PO Box.
-Avoid the headache and get a virtual mailbox vs PO Box.
+Note: If a PO Box isn’t for you because you expect more mail and packages than the sizes listed, another alternative is a virtual mailbox.
+Keep reading to learn how a virtual mailbox can solve any overflow and travel problems you may get with a PO Box.

 Step 2.
 Get a PO Box